Defining custom actions

 import { defineFileAction } from 'chonky';const action = defineFileAction({id: 'my_custom_action',// other fields will go here});

-For now, the only field that is defined on your action is action.id
+For now, the only field that is defined on your action is action.id.
+The next few

 sections on this page will walk you through all the different fields you can define on